shaisachs/the-check/README.md

 Frankie and Augusta didn’t know exactly how the system worked.
 They didn’t try to.

 It was enough that it helped.

+10. Hard cut to a corporate office

+A disorienting jolt.

+Fluorescent light reflected in glass partitions.
+Screens everywhere, all slightly too bright.
+A floor plan with no corners — employees visible from all angles, yet somehow isolated.

+People move like they’re following half-remembered choreography:

+desk pods reconfigured overnight, leaving tape outlines on the carpet

+monitors blinking with unreadable dashboards

+managers delivering updates they don’t fully understand

+The tone is impersonal, frictionless, subtly frantic.

+An announcement hums over speakers:

+“Weekly re-org complete.
+Please check your pairing assignments.”

+The line loops once, as if the system stuttered.

+No one reacts.

+11. The “pairing algorithm”

+In the all-hands meeting, a cheerful executive introduces the new model.

+“We’re proud to deploy our synergy alignment system.
+It matches collaborators using cutting-edge behavioral adjacency metrics.
+Trust the process!”

+Smiles that don’t reach eyes.

+Slides flash by too quickly:

+arrows connecting employee ID numbers

+clusters reorganizing in real-time

+a heat map of “compatibility surfaces”

+None of it is explained.

+“Just know,” the executive adds, “your new partner is the one you were meant to have.”

+The applause is thin, scattered, almost embarrassed.

+12. Enter Mathi

+Mathi arrives at his desk to find half the monitors gone and all the chairs rearranged.

+A notification pops up:

+“Your team no longer exists.”

+Below it, a code:

+PAIR-7C4-ALN.Z

+The code pulses once, like a heartbeat.

+Mathi scrolls through frantic messages from former teammates:

+“Wait, are we fired?”
+“I think I’m on a different floor now?”
+“What is 7C4?”
+No answers.

+He exhales and closes the chat window.
+Exhaustion, resignation, a hint of dread.

+He reports to the conference room he’s been assigned, though no one has told him what the assignment means.

+13. Meeting his new partner — Alma

+The door is already open.

+Alma Church sits at the far end of the table, posture straight, expression composed but not cold.

+“Mathi?” she asks, with a soft upturn that’s almost a smile.

+Their introduction is formal, lightly awkward, the way strangers in a too-quiet space speak.

+Halfway through explaining her background, her phone buzzes.
+She holds up a finger, apologetic but calm.

+“Sorry — correspondence chess with my sister.
+It’s my move.”

+She plays the move in three quick taps and sets the phone facedown.

+No elaboration.
+No mention of the game again.

+The moment is strange only because the room is so sterile it can’t quite hold something personal.

+14. Instant synergy

+They begin working through their assigned project brief.

+They speak in parallel—finishing each other’s analytical leaps, catching each other’s half-formed thoughts.

+Not identical, but rhythmically compatible.

+When they step out for lunch, they order the same thing without discussing it:

+“Chicken rice bowl.
+Extra ginger,” they both say.

+They stare at each other, surprised, amused, faintly suspicious.

+Something about the connection feels too easy, too aligned.
+A coincidence that sits slightly uncomfortably in the gut.

+But it works.

+15. Strange revelations at work

+Back at their desks, odd comments float by:

+“Be careful what you expense.”
+“Last quarter someone got moved for ordering the wrong sandwich.”
+“Lunch data matters more than performance now.”

+Someone jokes:

+“Watch your receipts.
+They know everything.”

+But no one laughs.

+In the break room, a chart is taped above the espresso machine showing “Culinary Clustering Patterns” with color-coded dots representing people.

+A coworker whispers as Mathi and Alma pass:

+“They got paired off menu.”

+The phrase sounds bureaucratic and superstitious at the same time.

+16. Rising tension

+The pairings around them get visibly worse:

+Graphic designers placed with accountants.
+Introverts forced into sales teams.
+People crying in stairwells.
+A man packing his things after a single bad lunch order mismatch.

+The algorithm issues new pairings daily — reshuffling, breaking, recombining.

+It feels like the building itself is being re-sorted by a blind, insistent hand.

+Through it all, Mathi and Alma remain strangely stable.

+They realize:

+Their connection isn’t something the company engineered.
+It’s the one thing the system accidentally got right — or failed to ruin.

+And that makes their partnership feel fragile, precious, and quietly defiant.